- 1. Write an airtight opening a bar business plan

 6. Buy the necessary equipment

-With the menu in place, it’s time to stock up your bar with the necessary equipment.
-Common bar equipment includes:
+How to open a bar business without any equipment?
+With the menu in place, it’s time to stock up your bar with the necessary tools.

 7. Find the best alcohol suppliers in your area